orca-scan/grafana-orca-datasource/src/README.md

 - Time-series readiness for timestamped sheets
 - Numeric and geo fields normalised for panels, alerts, and maps

-## Try it

-- Import `provisioning/dashboards/orca-scan-sample.json` into Grafana after configuring the data source.
-Replace the placeholder sheet ID and time field with values from your own workspace.
-- Prefer an automatic setup?
-Map `./provisioning` to `/etc/grafana/provisioning` in your Grafana instance so the sample ships pre-loaded.

 ## Current status

 The plugin is in active development.
-Core scenarios—sheet browsing, table views, and time-series dashboards—are ready for everyday use.
+Core scenarios such as sheet browsing, table views, and time-series dashboards are ready for everyday use.
 We iterate in public, so if something is missing, reach out via the support links below.

 ## Helpful links